burlachenkok/exploring-python3/python3-note.md

 1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.

-2. Next, intepreter try to find module in a list of directories given by the variable `sys.path`.     * The variable `sys.path` after starting the interpreter containts:
+2. Next, the interpreter tries to find the module in a list of directories given by the variable `sys.path`.     * The variable `sys.path` after starting the interpreter contains:

     * The directory containing the input script (or the current directory)